danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### Tidying Up Output

 When running Cucumber tests for the first time, it may display a message about *publishing results*.
-This refers to Cucumber’s optional service that lets you upload your test run data to an online dashboard.
-It can be useful for teams who want to share test reports in a web interface, but it’s not required.
+This refers to Cucumber's optional service that lets you upload your test run data to an online dashboard.
+It can be useful for teams who want to share test reports in a web interface, but it's not required.

-If you don’t need this feature, it can be silenced by editing `config/cucumber.yml`, which was generated during setup:
+If you don't need this feature, it can be silenced by editing `config/cucumber.yml`, which was generated during setup:

 ```yml
 std_opts = "--format #{ENV['CUCUMBER_FORMAT'] || 'pretty'} --strict --tags 'not @wip' --publish-quiet"